aaronparisi/steady-archer-takehome/README.md

 # todos

 - some kind of animation while we are 'waiting' for arrow to land
-- distance counter so you can see how long you've been drawing the arrow
+- fix arrow indicator off the right side of the page issue
 - make click-and-drag widget
 - distance indicator mode?
 - moving target mode?